 This simple pot roast recipe is courtesy of my godmother and may have saved my marriage in the early stages.
 She is definitely a God-send.
 When my husband and I first moved to South Carolina at the beginning of our marriage the adjustment was not easy.
 It was our first time living together and two very independent souls meshing together kept things very … interesting.
 Add in his combat-related post-traumatic stress disorder and oh boy!

 What they didn’t tell me before “I do”

 One of the biggest differences we had, when it came to food, was seasonings.
 Louisiana born-and-bred, he preferred everything to include cajun seasoning.
 My heartburn (especially once I was expecting our youngest son) could not take it.
 Also, if you’re not a fan of spicy foods, then cooking it is not the easiest thing to do.

 I had been a single mother at this point for almost six years and had a career with a very demanding work schedule.
 My son and I often ate on the go or at the restaurant at my place of employment.
 The meals that we did cook at home were very basic as we are both very picky eaters.
 (I own it, y’all, I really do!)

 Cooking for a family was a struggle for me

-And honestly I never was really interested in cooking.
+And honestly, I never was really interested in cooking.
 As a nurse, my mother worked the night shift so she was typically home and able to prepare our meals.
 Thinking back I was never actually taught to cook.
 I was responsible for eating, complimenting the chef and making sure the kitchen was clean.

 Suffice it to say, preparing dinner as a newlywed gave me lots of anxiety so I just stopped doing it.
 To cancel out the complaints or blatant attempts to re-season what I cooked, I prepared … nothing.
-I’m not saying it was the right way to handle the situation, but my husband quickly realized he needed to pick his battles carefully because my defense mechanism is to shut down.
+I’m not saying it was the right way to handle the situation, but my husband quickly realized he needed to pick his battles carefully because my defense mechanism was to shut down.

 Wise words from someone who understood